rdtsc/microcontest-solutions/src/53/readme.md

 In order to attract females on µContest, we decided to open to the dietetic world !!!
 Ahah

-In this challange, you will have to compute the Body Mass Index, and the Body Fat Percentage of a person for which we give you several characteristics :
+In this challenge, you will have to compute the Body Mass Index, and the Body Fat Percentage of a person for which we give you several characteristics:

 - The mass, in kg, in the variable `mass`
 - The height, in cm, in the variable `height`